• Skip to main content

 Sometimes when I’m talking with people about meal planning, a barrier to getting started is having to commit to eating something days ahead of time.
 “What if I don’t feel like eating that?” is a common question I hear.

 Your meal plan can be flexible!
 I often move my meals around during the week.
 Sometimes I don’t get home from work on time and don’t have time to make the dish I planned on.
-Other times my boys will ask “what’s for dinner?” and tell me “I’d rather have (that other dish).”
+Other times my boys will ask “What’s for dinner?” and tell me “I’d rather have (that other dish).”

-Don’t feel that you’re committed to stick with the plan exactly.
+Don’t feel that you’re committed to sticking with the plan exactly.
 The key is that you have ideas for every day of the week (or maybe 4 days with some room for leftovers, etc).

 Bonus Tip: Work new recipes into your rotation